lzukw/WirelessDisplayClient/WirelessDisplayClientGUI/README.md

 - The command-name to execute a shell ("bash", "cmd.exe")
 - The filepath of the scripts that start ffmpeg or a VNC-Server on the local computer.
-- Template-strings for command-line arguments.
+- Template-strings for command-line arguments for the scripts.
-- The preferred screen-resolution for local and remote computer
+- The preferred screen-resolution for local and remote computer during streaming.

 There are configuration-strings for Linux, Windows and macOS.
 In [App.xaml.cs] the correct operating-system is found with `RuntimeInformation.IsOSPlatform(...)`-tests.
-Then the corresponding configuration-strings are copied into a new `NameValueCollection`, which is passed to the constructor of `WDCSercviceProviderGeneric`.
+Then the corresponding configuration-strings are copied into a new `NameValueCollection`, which is passed to the constructor of the service-provinding classes (see above).

 Note, that it is not necessary to change [App.config].
 To change the way, how ffmpeg or a VNC-Server are started, the corresponding shell- or batch-sripts can be changed.
-The only reason to change [App.config] is to change the preferred screen-reolsution of the local and the remote computer.
+The only reason to change [App.config] is to change the preferred screen-reolsution of the local and the remote computer during streaming.

 Also note, that after publishing the program with `dotnet publish` the XML-configuration is not called [App.config] anymore, but it is called [WirelessDisplayClient.exe.config].
-But this file can still be modified without the need to recompile or publish the program again.
+But this file could still be modified without the need to recompile or publish the program again.

-Sumarrized, the custom startup-code in [App.xaml.cs] just creates an instance of `WDCSercviceProviderGeneric` and passes the correct configuration-key-value-pairs to its constructor.
-The startup-code also creates an instance of `MainWindowViewModel`, and a reference to the `WDCSercviceProviderGeneric`-instance is passed to the constructor of the `MainWindowViewModel`, for the `MainWindowViewModel` to be able to use the services provided by `WDCSercviceProviderGeneric`.
+Sumarrized, the custom startup-code in [App.xaml.cs] just creates instances of the service-providing classes (`RestApiClientService`, `StreamSourceService` and `SreenResolutionService`) and passes the correct configuration-key-value-pairs to their constructors.
+The startup-code also creates an instance of `MainWindowViewModel`, and references to the instances of the service-providing-classes are passed to the constructor of the `MainWindowViewModel`.
+The `MainWindowViewModel` is therefore able to use the services provided by the service-providing-classes.

 ## Window-elements and MVMM-pattern: